 One of them is a faulty EVAP system.

 On this page, you will find everything you need to know about your car’s EVAP system, including possible causes and solutions to an EVAP leak.

 Table of Contents

-Most people simply know it as the EVAP system but it’s actually called the Evaporativeission Control System.
+Most people only know it as the EVAP system, but it’s actually called the Evaporative Emission Control System.
 By definition, it is a closed vehicle system that captures and prevents gas vapors from escaping into the atmosphere.

 So why is the EVAP system necessary in vehicles?

 Primarily to reduce pollution and enhance the vehicle’s performance.
-The Environmental Protection Agency (EPA) requires that all vehicles (made from 1996) have this system.
+The Environmental Protection Agency (EPA) requires that all cars (made from 1996) have this system.

 If not completely sealed, the fuel tank will allow vapors to escape into the atmosphere.
 That will happen even when you are not driving the vehicle.
 Meaning your car can pollute for 24 hours a day.

 Such uncontrolled EVAP pollution is what is known as an EVAP leak.
 It can account for up to 20% of a vehicle’s pollution.
 The EVAP system is what prevents that from happening.
 More on EVAP leaks a little later, but for now…